Chvxt3r/chvxt3r.github.io/_drafts/PNPT_Review.md

   Overall, I found all of the courses to be fairly comprehensive in teams of teaching you what you need for real world pentest, and for the exam.

 ## The Exam
   On to the exam.
 In all fairness, I had to take the exam twice.
-I failed the first exam because I drastically reduced my time through my own errors.
+I failed the first exam because I drastically reduced my time through my own unforced errors.
 I couldn't seem to get a command right, and then I accidentally deleted all my notes while trying to back them up.
 I made the 2nd attempt almost immediately after the first attempt, and was able to pass.
 I feel like if you spent 4 hours a day for a month going through the courses, practicing on the labs, and studying, you would be able knock this out on the first try.

 **Exam Format**
   The exam gives you 7 days to find a way in and completely compromise an active directory domain.
 You have 5 days with the lab environment and then another 2 days to write your report.
-II feel like you should be able to do the report as you go along.
+I feel like you should be able to do the report as you go along.
 I used sysreptor to document and create the report as I went along.
 I find this method makes it very easy to gather the documentation necessary for the report.
 It also provides a brief break from trying to figure stuff out.
 You can find my report templates [here]().
+Basically every time I discovered a finding, I'd document the finding in sysreptor with the associated evidence, so by the time the domain was compromised I already had all of my findings documented, and the walkthrough was mostly complete.

 ## The Debrief
+  After you compromise the domain and submit your report, you must complete a 15 minute debrief with a member of the TCM Staff.
+You can prepare a power point if you want, or just use the report.
+The staff member will have a copy of your report in front of them, so they can follow along.
+I did not prepare a powerpoint or presentation, and just went through my steps to compromise, calling out findings and remediates as I went along.
+You will need a webcam for this portion and to provide ID for identity verification.

+## TTP's
+  - When you think you've enumerated enough, enumerate more.
+  - Know the limitations of the tools and commands you're running.
+  - All the info you need is in the course materials.
+  - Take frequent breaks to allow for fresh thinking and preventing "locking in" to a certain technique.
+  - Keep yourself hydrated and don't forget to eat.

+## Conclusion
+  I think this course/certification was worth the investment in both time and money.
+It provides a solid foundation and builds the confidence a person may be lacking if their trying to break in to cybersecurity or just preparing for a more daunting exam.